Sweapou/Web-end-year-project/README.md

 # Web-end-year-project
-My Website project of my 1st year at the IUT smb in R&amp;T. Basically it's just a site with two interface with one that correspond to the "Labo RT" and an other one to the "Leboncoin RT".
+My Website project of my 1st year at the IUT smb in R&amp;T. It integrates an auth system that works with Grenet Usmb.
+Basically it's just a site with two interface with one that correspond to the "Labo RT" and an other one to the "Leboncoin RT".
 Works with a postgres sql database and coded in PHP/HTML.

 Work To Do :